hamidgasmi/training.computerscience.cloud.aws/README.md

 <details>
 <summary>Description</summary>

-- It is AWS DNS service
+- It is AWS Domain Registrar and DNS service
+- Domain Registrar:
+	- It checks a domain is available: it is done against the database of the TLD or the subdomain operator
+	- It allows to register a domain:
+		- It contacts then the TLD to add a record into the corresponding zone (the registration is "Pending")
+		- It publishes All or Some Registrant Contact details in the public WHOIS database
+		- It stores Registrant Contact, Administrative Contact and, Technical Contact details in the domain record
+		- It allow to renew the domain automatically
+	- It allows to host a domain: It gives the rights to specify name servers (NS) to be authoritative for our domains
+	- It allows to register and host a domain, register only or host only a domain
+	- It allows to add records (www, ftp, mail…) into the name servers (NS) zone files
+- DNS Service:
 	- It supports public and private hosted zones:
 	- Public Zone:
 		- It influences the domain that is visible from the internet and VPCs.
 		- It is created when we register a domain with Route 53,
 		- It is created when we transfer a domain into Route 53
 		- It is created when we create a domain manually (how could it be done?)
 		- It has the same name as the domain it relates to example.com will have a hosted zone called example.com
 		- It is accessible either from internet-based DNS clients or from within any AWS VPC
 		- It will have "name servers" (ns servers): these're the IP addresses we can give to a domain operator, so Route 53 becomes "Authoritative" for a domain
 	- Private Zone:
 		- It is created manually and associated with one or more VPCs
 		- It is accessible from VPCs it is associated with
 		- It needs "enableDnsHostname" and "enbaleDnsSupport" enabled on a VPC
 		- Not all Route 53 features supported (limits on health checks)
 	- Split-view DNS is supported:
 		- It is by using the same zone name (for public and private zones)
 		- It is proving VPC resources with different records: e.g., testing internal versions of a website
 		- Private Zone is preferred (if no match public is used)
+	- VPC DNS Resolver ?
 </details>

 ---

 ## Storage - S3 (Simple Storage Service):